-All and any safeguarding concerns should be reported to the Safeguarding Team throughout the academic year.
-Cover arrangements are in place for holiday periods during college hours (with the exception of college closure periods).
+All and any safeguarding concerns should be reported to the Student Experience and Wellbeing team throughout the academic year.
+Cover arrangements are in place for holiday periods during college hours (except for college closure periods).
 During which time the safeguarding inbox will be periodically checked.

 In a case where a learner may be in imminent danger outside of regular working/College hours, the Police, Social Care or NSPCC should be contacted using the links specified below.
-The safeguarding team should be made aware of any such actions to ensure that the College is able to record and follow up on safeguarding concerns.
+The Student Experience and Wellbeing team should be made aware of any such actions to ensure that the College is able to record and follow up on safeguarding concerns.